jakshi/lysenko.dev/content/post/2019-year-sum-up.md

 * travel to 1 new foreign country.
 * write code >= 3 days per week. programming language doesn't matter.
 * have >= 50$ per hour rates.
-* start speaking on Thai language, even if it will be very simple talks.
+* start speaking Thai, even if it will be very simple talks.